corrode/corrode.github.io/content/blog/bugs-rust-wont-catch/index.md

 A typo becomes a system-wide kill switch.

-### Rule: Match the Original Tool's Behavior, Even If Weird
+### Rule: Bug-for-Bug Compatibility Is A Safety Feature

 If you reimplement a battle-tested tool, bug-for-bug compatibility on exit codes, error messages, edge cases, and option semantics is a security feature.
 (Hello, [Hyrum's Law](https://www.hyrumslaw.com/) -- and obligatory [XKCD 1172](https://xkcd.com/1172/)!)